-A Paranomus flowerhead resembles a miniature doll according to some imaginations, resulting in the common name of doll’s bush used generally for plants of the genus.
-The flowerheads also remind of bottlebrushes, another generic rather than specific feature.
+A Paranomus reflexus flowerhead conjures a miniature doll in the imaginations of some, resulting in the common name of doll’s bush, also used generally for plants of the genus.
+The flowerheads remind of bottlebrushes, another generic rather than specific feature.

 This budding P. reflexus flowerhead, shaped nearly cylindrically, was seen in Kirstenbosch in April.
 It is ready for opening in the normal flowering season of its species, which is winter.
 Its colouring is pale yellow-green already, but the bracts rather than flowers dominate the appearance at this early stage.